Naitreey/notes-and-knowledge/cs/javascript/language.rst

   * as type conversion function.

 - autoboxing.
-When accessing a primitive value's property, it is automatically "boxed" by a wrapper object.
+When accessing a primitive value's property, it is automatically "boxed" by a wrapper object (WTFJS_).

 undefined